-DISMISSAL - If there is not enough evidence to sufficiently support a violation of the NPA, the complaint may be closed by the Board staff.
+Dismissal - If there is not enough evidence to sufficiently support a violation of the NPA, the complaint may be closed by the ASBN staff.

-LETTER OF WARNING - This is a non-disciplinary action meant to alert the licensee of the potential for a violation.
+Letter of Warning - This is a non-disciplinary action meant to alert the licensee of the potential for a violation.

-LETTER OF REPRIMAND - This is a disciplinary action permanently reflected on the license of the nurse.
-It is issued by the Board, who might also require the nurse to attend certain educational courses pertaining to their offense.

-CONSENT AGREEMENT - This is a contract between the licensee and the Board in which the licensee admits to a violation and disciplinary terms are agreed upon.
+Letter of Reprimand - This is a disciplinary action permanently reflected on the nurse's license.
+It is issued by the ASBN, who might also require the nurse to attend certain educational courses pertaining to their offense.
+Consent Agreement - This is a contract between the licensee and the ASBN in which the licensee admits to a violation and disciplinary terms are agreed upon.
 The licensee is allowed to practice under certain terms and conditions agreed upon by the Board.
 This action of discipline is permanently reflected on the license of the nurse.
-The Board also has the ability to require the nurse to pay fines, attend classes, submit reports and participate in a drug screening process.
+The ASBN can require the nurse to pay fines, attend classes, submit reports, and participate in a drug screening process.

-FORMAL HEARING BEFORE THE BOARD - If the matter remains unresolved or the nurse requests a formal hearing, the case will be presented to the Board.
+Formal Hearing Before the ASBN - If the matter remains unresolved or the nurse requests a formal hearing, the case will be presented to the Board.
 A notice will be sent by certified mail to the licensee at his or her last known address on file and through the Arkansas Nurse Portal message center.
-During the hearing, general counsel for the Board presents the Board's case.
+During the hearing, general counsel for the ASBN presents the Board's case.
 The licensee and/or their attorney are allowed to present their case and call witnesses.
 The Board can question the licensee at the appropriate time.
-The Board will come to a decision during deliberation and the outcomes will be voted on and announced on the record.
+The Board will come to a decision during deliberation and the outcome will be voted on and announced on the record.
 Decisions include:

-- NOT GUILTY The licensee is found not in violation of the NPA. - REPRIMAND The licensee is found in violation of the NPA, is allowed to keep his/her license, and may be ordered to pay a fine and/or take courses. - PROBATION The licensee is found in violation of the NPA but is allowed to keep his/her license to practice under certain conditions set forth by the Board for a certain period of time.
-The Board also has the ability to require the nurse to pay fines, attend classes, submit reports and participate in a drug screening process. - SUSPENSION The licensee is found in violation of the NPA and his/her license is suspended until certain conditions and time period set forth by the Board are met.
-The Board also has the ability to require the nurse to pay fines, attend classes, submit reports and participate in a drug screening process. - REVOCATION The licensee is found in violation of the NPA and his/her license is permanently revoked.
-He or she will be permanently restricted from practicing as a nurse in Arkansas. - APPEAL The licensee may appeal any decision to the circuit court of the county in which he or she resides or the Circuit Court of Pulaski County, Arkansas, within 30 days of the Board's decision.
+- Not Guilty The licensee is found not in violation of the NPA. - Reprimand The licensee is found in violation of the NPA, is allowed to keep his/her license, and may be ordered to pay a fine and/or take courses. - Probation The licensee is found in violation of the NPA but is allowed to keep his/her license to practice under certain conditions set forth by the Board for a certain period.
+The Board can require the nurse to pay fines, attend classes, submit reports, and participate in a drug screening process. - Suspension The licensee is found in violation of the NPA and his/her license is suspended until certain conditions and time set forth by the Board are met.
+The Board can require the nurse to pay fines, attend classes, submit reports, and participate in a drug screening process. - Revocation The licensee is found in violation of the NPA and his/her license is permanently revoked.
+He or she will be permanently restricted from practicing as a nurse in Arkansas. - Appeal The licensee may appeal any decision to the circuit court of the county in which he or she resides or the Circuit Court of Pulaski County, Arkansas, within 30 days of the Board's decision.